WigglyMuffin/FFXIV-Tools/README.md

 - **Missing Path Detection**: Identifies which quests don't have quest paths created yet
 - **Coverage Analytics**: Shows total quests, available paths, missing paths, and coverage percentage

+### Aether Currents & Aetherytes Interactive Maps

+Comprehensive mapping tool for locating Aether Currents and Aetherytes across all FFXIV zones:

+- **Complete Zone Coverage**: Maps for all zones from Heavensward through Dawntrail expansions
+- **Interactive Visualization**: Maps with hover tooltips showing coordinates and location names
+- **Coordinate Reference**: Detailed lists of all locations with precise in-game coordinates

 ## License

 This project is licensed under a proprietary license - see the [LICENSE](LICENSE) file for details.